lisitsyna-anna/nodejs-homework-rest-api/readme.md

   }
   ```

-3. `PATCH /api/users/avatars` - Upload a new avatar for the currently authenticated user.
+3. `PATCH /api/users/avatars` - upload a new avatar for the currently authenticated user.

 - Request Headers: